Desmond Zwar

 Zwar was most famous for conducting an interview over several years with imprisoned Nazi leader Rudolf Hess.

 That gained international attention because Zwar persuaded Hess to admit that he had been part of the planning team for the invasion of the Soviet Union.
 The imminent invasion was what had convinced Hess to try, at the last moment, to seek an alliance with Britain against Bolshevism by flying to Scotland in 1941.

 Zwar's son, Adam Zwar, is an actor in Australia.

-On April 27, 2022, his son Adam announced on social media that Zwar had passed away.
+Death

+Desmond Zwar died on 27 April 2022, aged 90.